Butternut Squash and Black Bean Skillet

 Mix leftovers with salad greens and your favorite veggies for a filling salad.

-2 3/4 cups butternut squash, cubed (from 1 small squash, about 1 pound) or 15 ounces frozen, cubed butternut squash
+2 3/4 cups fresh butternut squash, cubed (about 1 pound) or 15 ounces frozen, cubed butternut squash

 3/4 cup white onion, chopped (about 1 small onion)

 1 teaspoon olive or vegetable oil